Bryan De La Cruz Preview, Player Props: Marlins vs. Dodgers

 Bryan De La Cruz vs. Dodgers Preview, Player Prop Bets - August 19

-The Miami Marlins and Bryan De La Cruz (.308 slugging percentage over his past 10 games, including one homer), battle starting pitcher Caleb Ferguson and the Los Angeles Dodgers at Dodger Stadium, Saturday at 3:00 PM ET.
+Bryan De La Cruz -- with an on-base percentage of .190 in his past 10 games, 114 points lower than his season-long percentage -- will be in action for the Miami Marlins against the Los Angeles Dodgers, with Julio Urias on the mound, on August 19 at 9:10 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Dodgers.
+He had a hitless performance in his most recent game (0-for-5) against the Dodgers.

 Bryan De La Cruz Game Info & Props vs. the Dodgers